mkdocs/mkdocs/docs/dev-guide/themes.md

 Fill in the URL, license, description, author and author email address.

-The name should follow the convention `mkdocs-themename` (like `mkdocs- bootstrap` and `mkdocs-bootswatch`), starting with MkDocs, using hyphens to separate words and including the name of your theme.
+The name should follow the convention `mkdocs-themename` (like `mkdocs-bootstrap` and `mkdocs-bootswatch`), starting with MkDocs, using hyphens to separate words and including the name of your theme.

 Most of the rest of the file can be left unedited.
 The last section we need to change is the entry_points.
 This is how MkDocs finds the theme(s) you are